Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Here are the basics to understanding and using integration testing in the context of projects created with the SDK, from a technical perspective:

 * SDK 4.x develops integration tests for the platform only.
-Currently, the integration tests that the SDK is able to manage by default is related to Content Services (ACS) only.
+Currently, the integration tests that the SDK is able to manage by default is related to Content Services (Content Services) only.
-* Integration tests require an ACS instance to be up and running.
-You will see that all the scripts and commands are designed to easily manage this requirement, but the prerequisite for the SDK is that an ACS instance is available.
+* Integration tests require an Content Services instance to be up and running.
+You will see that all the scripts and commands are designed to easily manage this requirement, but the prerequisite for the SDK is that an Content Services instance is available.
 * If you're running a project created with a Platform JAR archetype, integration tests are not provided by default.
 However, you can copy them from your All-In-One project.

 #### How SDK's integration tests work

 The Alfresco SDK's integration tests are primarily supported by a utility module included in the SDK called [Alfresco Rapid Application Development](https://github.com/Alfresco/alfresco-sdk/tree/master/modules/alfresco-rad){:target="_blank"} (alfresco-rad).
-This module basically enables the execution of the integration tests within the context of a running Alfresco Content Service (ACS) instance.
+This module basically enables the execution of the integration tests within the context of a running Alfresco Content Service (Content Services) instance.

 ##### Alfresco Rapid Application Development (Alfresco RAD)

-The Alfresco RAD is an Alfresco module which main functionality is offering the ability to execute integration tests in a real ACS context.
+The Alfresco RAD is an Alfresco module which main functionality is offering the ability to execute integration tests in a real Content Services context.
 The core classes that conforms the Alfresco RAD module are:

 * [AlfrescoTestRunner](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/AlfrescoTestRunner.java){:target="_blank"}.
-A JUnit test runner that is designed to work with an ACS instance.
-It detects if it's executing a test inside of a running ACS instance.
+A JUnit test runner that is designed to work with an Content Services instance.
+It detects if it's executing a test inside of a running Content Services instance.
 If that is the case the tests are all run normally.
 If the test is being run from outside the repository, then, instead of running the actual test, an HTTP request is made to a Web Script (`RunTestWebScript`) in a running Alfresco instance.
 * [RunTestWebScript](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/RunTestWebScript.java){:target="_blank"}.
 This Web Script works in consort with the `AlfrescoTestRunner`.
 When a test is run from outside the repository, the Alfresco test runner sends a proxied request to perform the test to this script.
 This runs the test and wraps the results up so that the test initiator can be fooled into thinking they are running the tests locally.
 * [AbstractAlfrescoIT](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/AbstractAlfrescoIT.java){:target="_blank"}.
 Abstract integration test class that gives access to the Alfresco Spring Application context and the `ServiceRegistry` that should be used when accessing Alfresco Services.
 * [Remote](https://github.com/Alfresco/alfresco-sdk/blob/master/modules/alfresco-rad/src/main/java/org/alfresco/rad/test/Remote.java){:target="_blank"}.
-The `AlfrescoTestRunner` class has to determine where the ACS instance endpoint is exposed to send the proxied request to the `RunTestWebScript`.
+The `AlfrescoTestRunner` class has to determine where the Content Services instance endpoint is exposed to send the proxied request to the `RunTestWebScript`.
 It uses, in order, the next three mechanisms:

   * The `Remote` annotation.
-If the test is annotated with `@Remote`, then it uses the `endpoint` property to determine the ACS endpoint.
+If the test is annotated with `@Remote`, then it uses the `endpoint` property to determine the Content Services endpoint.
   * The `acs.endpoint.path` Java system property.
-If the Java system property is set, then its value is used as the ACS endpoint.
+If the Java system property is set, then its value is used as the Content Services endpoint.
   * A default value.
 If none of the previous mechanisms returned a value, then the default value `http://localhost:8080/alfresco` is used.

-In summary, if you want to execute your integration tests inside an existing ACS instance, you'll need to annotate them with the JUnit `RunWith` annotation and set the value to `AlfrescoTestRunner.class`.
-If you want to customize the default ACS endpoint location, you can either annotate your tests with `Remote` or set the Java system property `acs.endpoint.path`.
+In summary, if you want to execute your integration tests inside an existing Content Services instance, you'll need to annotate them with the JUnit `RunWith` annotation and set the value to `AlfrescoTestRunner.class`.
+If you want to customize the default Content Services endpoint location, you can either annotate your tests with `Remote` or set the Java system property `acs.endpoint.path`.

 ##### Integration tests configuration in the All-In-One project

 So, taking into account the previous section, let's see how the integration tests are configured in a project generated from the SDK All-In-One archetype.

-* The maven dependencies required to execute the integration tests are deployed to the ACS Docker image in the `PROJECT_ARTEFACTID-platform-docker` maven module using the `maven-dependency-plugin`.
+* The maven dependencies required to execute the integration tests are deployed to the Content Services Docker image in the `PROJECT_ARTEFACTID-platform-docker` maven module using the `maven-dependency-plugin`.
 The configuration is done in the file `PROJECT_ARTEFACTID-platform-docker/pom.xml`:

     ```xml
     <plugin>